 Key Takeaway

-The XRP Ledger is a public and decentralized blockchain.
+The XRP Ledger is a public and decentralised blockchain.
 XRP is the native token that operates on this blockchain and is used to make payments on the network.

 What is RippleNet?

 RippleNet is the network through which financial institutions can transfer money.
 RippleNet was designed to transfer funds quickly while costing less and providing greater transparency.
 As you’ll remember from earlier, direct transfers do not occur on RippleNet.
-This is why it can facilitate cross-border payments and currency exchanges at a fraction of the price.
+This is why it can facilitate cross-border payments and currency exchanges more efficiently than many of its fiat-based competitors.

-A common question you might see is, how is XRP different from Bitcoin?
-And is it better?
-In a nutshell, Bitcoin transactions take longer to process, require more energy, and have higher transaction costs.
-That said, they utilise very different protocols to verify transactions.
+In a nutshell, Bitcoin transactions take longer to process, require more energy and have higher transaction costs.
+On the flipside, some would argue that Bitcoin is more decentralised than XRP.
+Part of this is because the two utilise very different protocols to verify transactions.

-The majority of cryptocurrencies use one of two main consensus algorithms, Proof of Work (PoW) and Proof of Stake (PoS).
-Coins like Bitcoin and Ethereum use the PoW protocol, whereas coins like Cosmos and Cardano uses the PoS protocol.
+The majority of blockchains use one of two main consensus algorithms to finalise transactions, Proof of Work (PoW) and Proof of Stake (PoS).
+Coins like Bitcoin and Litecoin use the PoW protocol, whereas coins like Ethereum and Cardano use the PoS protocol.
 Ripple doesn’t use either.
-It uses its own consensus mechanism, the XRP Ledger Consensus Protocol, which boasts faster and more efficient transaction validation.
+Rather, it uses its own consensus mechanism, the XRP Ledger Consensus Protocol, which reportedly boasts faster and more efficient transaction validation.

 Bitcoin is more expensive and slower

-The Proof of Work (PoW) system is often regarded as the most secure and decentralized way to operate a blockchain.
-However, Bitcoin mining is timely and requires a lot of energy, which means it is typically more expensive.
-It also means Bitcoin transaction confirmations can take more than 10 minutes minutes.
-XRP transactions take just seconds.
+The Proof of Work (PoW) system is often regarded as the most secure and decentralised way to operate a blockchain.
+However, the heightened security that comes with Bitcoin mining is timely and requires a lot of computational energy.
+It also means Bitcoin transaction confirmations can take more than 10 minutes.
+XRP transactions take just seconds and are far more environmentally sustainable.

 XRP is released through smart contracts